Materials list for exterior mosaics

 Suppliers (I’m based in Central Scotland, so some of the suppliers are located there)

-- Pearsons Glass for stained glass in the UK – www.pearsons-glass.co.uk
+• Creative Glass Guild for stained glass in the UK – www.creativeglassguild.co.uk